raspberrypilearning/welcome-to-antarctica/en/step_3.md

 Add a CSS class inside the opening <nav> tag to style the navbar.

-Also add a CSS class to syle each nav item.
+Also add a CSS class to style each nav item.

 --- code ---
 ---